arnabtarwani/accenture-task/README.md

 ## Accenture Task

+### How to run the app

+1. Clone the repository
+2. Run `yarn install` to install all the dependencies
+3. Run `yarn dev` to start the app

+### How to run the production build that also runs on node
+1. Run `yarn build`
+2. Run `yarn start`

 ### Description

 @method rotationPointInRadians - rotates a point around a center point by a given angle in radians